Launch Your First Supplement in the US & EU: A Product Guide

 • Why would they trust a new brand?

-• What format would they actually use every day?
+• What format would they use every day?

-A collagen powder for women who already buy premium skincare is a different product from a post-workout electrolyte sachet for endurance athletes.
-Both may be "wellness products," but they need different formulas, claims, packaging, pricing, and sales channels.
+A collagen powder for skincare buyers is different from an electrolyte sachet for endurance athletes.
+They need different formulas, claims, packaging, pricing, and sales channels.

 Your first product does not need to serve everyone.
 In fact, it should not.